SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

 "READ LINE statement)
 MODIFY CURRENT LINE.
 MODIFY LINE 2.
-"Specifying content to overwrite an existing line "Overwrites the entire list line with the content MODIFY CURRENT LINE LINE VALUE FROM 'hi'.
+"Specifying content to overwrite an existing line; the following examples "only use the addition CURRENT LINE
+"Overwrites the entire list line with the content MODIFY CURRENT LINE LINE VALUE FROM 'hi'.
 "Overwrite a specific field with specified content